COVID-19 information for strata housing

 If possible, units for sale or rent should be shown virtually (i.e., through photos or videos on the internet).

-Residents are encouraged to comply with physical distancing, including limiting social visits especially in confined indoor spaces.
 Physical distancing does not mean emotional distancing.
-Residents are encouraged to establish regular check-ins by email, text, phone or virtual meetings and get-togethers (e.g., Zooming or Facetiming) with family, friends, neighbours or social agencies.
+Everyone is encouraged to establish regular check-ins by email, text, phone or virtual meetings and get-togethers (e.g., Zooming or Facetiming) with family, friends, neighbours or social agencies.

 It is important to note that people who aren’t showing symptoms of COVID-19, including children, may be able to spread the virus inadvertently, even though they appear to be healthy.
 Encouraging residents to limit visitors helps everyone, especially older residents and residents with underlying health conditions including diabetes and high blood pressure who are at greater risk from COVID-19.

 Physical distancing must also take into consideration the needs of vulnerable residents who may be depending on outside assistance.
 For example, people who are ill or those who are self-isolating to remain healthy will be relying on friends, family members, or delivery personnel to obtain necessary goods and avoid non-essential trips.
 Strata corporations should allow the delivery of goods in buildings to residents to support these physical distancing measures.

 Some strata communities are also self-organizing to support seniors and other vulnerable residents by getting groceries and other supplies for them.

 Mental health resources and support